-- Spell out numbers.
-For example, write ‘three,’ not ’3.’
+- Generally, spell out numbers.
+For example, write ‘three,’ not ‘3.’
 Exceptions can be made for larger numbers, like 1089, especially when you are simply making reference to a numeral.

-- Do not use informal abbreviations and notations.
-To be more formal, do not use informal notations or abbreviations.
+- Avoid informal abbreviations and notations.
 For example, don’t write ‘&’ for ‘and’ or ‘b/c’ for ‘because.’
 However, there are notations and abbreviations that are conventions in professional writing; for example: ‘e.g.’ is often used for ‘for example’ and ‘etc.’ for ‘et cetera’ and ‘p.’ for ‘page.’
 However, for this last one, note that it is only used in citing sources or references, not in other sentences.
 So, for example, don’t write “The p. had many words of wisdom written on it.”

 - Use versus mention.
-In general, when you mention rather than use a word you should put quotes (single or double) around the word.
+In general, when you mention (or talk about) rather than use a word you should put quotes (single or double) around the word.
 This is not necessary when you use a word.